deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 # Product Overview

-Security is a massive and complicated topic, but there are dozens of open sourced tools on the market that can help to make a product safer.
-The tools often are summoned to force known best-practices to docker images, kubernetes, cloud infrastructure.
+Security is a massive and complicated topic and there are dozens of open sourced tools on the market that can help to make a product safer.
+The tools often are summoned to enforce known best-practices to docker images, kubernetes, and cloud infrastructure at large.

 Unfortunately, there are problems: